Pitometsu/minik/README.md

 - use right side of the rewrite rule as a result, repeat with it, until there's no rules that matches left
 - return substituted right side of the latest matched rewrite rule as a result of evaluation.

+Maps preserve associativity and commutativity by normalization and key sorting.
+For commutativity of MiniK AST (KSeq nodes) I added normalization too (before the whole evaluation and after each rewriting).

+???: Can normalization speed be improved?
+By encoding normalization invariant in KSeq data design.

 ???: Can the current data flow itself be made more efficient by design (not only implementation)?
 Possible, if rewrite rules could apply simultaneously, but that would be a whole design change.

 It can't be concurrent if rules order matter, but it can be run in parallel (also there could be used other data structure instead of [] to speedup results concatination back: difference list, or LogicT, or Stream from steamly library, or Par from monad-par).